 - Seek immediate medical assistance.
-A victim may have internal or external injuries and may need treatment for disease or infection - Report such acts to the director of housing, athletics, and security, resident directors or resident assistants (for resident students), and/or the APD.
-Filing a report with the police provides the opportunity for collection of evidence helpful in prosecution that cannot be obtained later - Ideally a victim of sexual assault should not wash, douche, use the toilet, or change clothing prior to a medical exam and sexual crimes investigation kit administered by trained hospital personnel - At the victim's request, security officers or college administrators will assist in the notification of local law enforcement.
+A victim may have internal or external injuries and may need treatment for disease or infection - Report such acts to the Director of Housing, Athletics, and Security, Resident Directors or Resident Assistants (for resident students), and/or the APD.
+Filing a report with the police provides the opportunity for collection of evidence helpful in prosecution that cannot be obtained later - Ideally a victim of sexual assault should not wash, douche, use the toilet, or change clothing prior to a medical exam and sexual crimes investigation kit administered by trained hospital personnel - At the victim's request, college administrators will assist in the notification of local law enforcement.
 The College's disciplinary system may proceed against any alleged violator of CMCC policy, whether or not state or federal criminal proceedings exist or are pending - Seek counseling and/or emotional assistance and support.
 The Student Services office can assist with this.
 Speaking with a trained counselor can be critical to the emotional or mental well-being of the victim following a trauma

 The College will consider requests for changes in academic accommodations and work with victims to reach a reasonable solution.
 The College will consider requests for changes in on-campus living accommodations on a space available basis.
-Further training and engagement is provided to residential students during the first week of the fall and spring semesters.
+Further training and engagement are provided to residential students during the first week of the fall and spring semesters.